-Baseline Hazardous Waste Generator Requirements Key Differences for Management as a Universal Waste VSQG SQG LQG Small Quantity Handler of Universal Waste Large Quantity Handler of Universal Waste Treatment Treatment of hazardous waste is not allowed without a hazardous waste permit.
+Baseline Hazardous Waste Generator Requirements Key Differences for Management as a Universal Waste VSQG sqg LQG Small Quantity Handler of Universal Waste Large Quantity Handler of Universal Waste Treatment Treatment of hazardous waste is not allowed without a hazardous waste permit.
 (There are a few exceptions where generators of hazardous waste or universal waste handlers are allowed to treat hazardous waste or universal waste without a permit, but those conditions would not typically apply if treating something like a PV module.
 The ability to treat universal waste will depend on the definition of the PV module).
 "Treatment" (defined by N.C.G.S.
 130A-290(a)(42)) means any method, technique or process, including neutralization, designed to change the physical, chemical or biological character or composition of any hazardous waste so as to neutralize such waste or so as to render such waste nonhazardous, safer for transport, amenable for recovery, amenable for storage or reduced in volume.
 "Treatment" includes any activity or processing designed to change the physical form or chemical composition of hazardous waste so as to render it nonhazardous.
-Recycling Recycling facility must be one that meets the definition of a "designated facility": A permitted or interim status hazardous waste treatment, storage, or disposal facility Facilities that recycle recyclable materials without storing them before they are recycled must comply with specific conditions including notifying the HWS of this activity, use a hazardous waste manifest, meet hazardous waste air emission requirements, and complete a biennial report. including notifying the HWS of azardous waste treatment, e materials without storing ther comply with specific condition of this activity, use a hazardou zardous waste air emission Exports Generators who send are subject to the req hazardous waste to fo uirements of 40 CFR 2 - Handlers of universal waste who s destination are subject to the req H. -
+Recycling Recycling facility must be one that meets the definition of a "designated facility": - A permitted or interim status hazardous waste treatment, storage, or disposal facility - Facilities that recycle recyclable materials without storing them before they are recycled must comply with specific conditions including notifying the HWS of this activity, use a hazardous waste manifest, meet hazardous waste air emission requirements, and complete a biennial report. which is: A permitted or interim status h storage, or disposal facility Facilities that recycle recyclabl before they are recycled must including notifying the HWS or e materials without storing them t comply with specific conditions of this activity, use a hazardous transactions waste air emission Exports I hazardous waste to fo quirements of 40 CFR 2 Handlers of universal waste who destination are subject to the rec send universal waste to foreign quirements of 40 CFR 262 subpart